RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 ### 2x is Typical, 10x is Exponential

 To achieve a 2x improvement in performance, most of us can just keep doing what we're already doing.
-Over time, we'll get better simply by doing the same thing over and over again.
+Over time, we'll get better simply by doing the same thing repeatedly.
+Consider [10,000 Hours of Practice](/blog/2012/09/03/10000-hours-of-practice/).

 But to achieve a 10x improvement, we must be mindful about the choices we make.
 To improve by a factor of ten, we need to focus on the 20% of our work at the intersection of excellence and passion.
 At the same time, we need to move away from the 80% of our tasks that can be better performed by someone else.

 The best business partnerships are those where each partner is focused on their own 20% with little or no overlap with their partner's 20%, and each partner's 80% is handled by other members of the team (including other partners).

 We know Michelangelo today because he chose 10x, even though he probably didn’t call it that.
-The authors site several examples of Michaelangelo's 10x activities:
+The authors site several examples of Michelangelo's 10x activities:

 * Risking his life by learning anatomy from real human corpses, even though this activity was punishable by death.
 * Spending his entire savings on a block of marble because it happened to be suitable for his next project.
 The result: Hercules.